int-brain-lab/neuropixels_course_2024/aligning_spikes_to_histology/README.md

 ```

 ## Objective
-Use the guidance from the lecture to align the example sessions
+Use the alignment gui to use electrophysiological features to align the location of the electrodes in the brain.

+Some useful features to look out for in this dataset are
+- The LFP power spectrum in the hippocamapus
+- The firing rate in the thalamus and CA1 regions

 ## Further resources
 - [iblapps alignment gui wiki](https://github.com/int-brain-lab/iblapps/wiki)